sisoe24/Nuke-Tools/README.md

 ![NodesPanel](/resources/images/nodes_panel.gif)

 The nodes panel allows you to view and interact with nodes in the current DAG in Nuke.
-Currently, the panel only supports adding and editing Python Knobs, including the `knobChanged` knob, for a specific node.
+Currently, the panel only supports adding and editing Python Knobs, including the `knobChanged` knob.

 ### 1.5.1.
 Usage

 Access the nodes panel by clicking on the Nuke icon in the Activity Bar.
-The panel will be empty until you **connect NukeServerSocket**.
+The panel will be empty until you connect [NukeServerSocket](https://github.com/sisoe24/NukeServerSocket).
 Once connected, the panel will be populated with nodes from the current DAG.
-After adding a new knob in Nuke, you'll need to refresh with the **Refresh** button to see the new knob.
+After adding a new knob in Nuke, you'll need to refresh with the "Refresh" button to see the new knob.

 Click the `+` button on a node in the panel to assign it a new knob.
 Each knob has a file reference which you can edit.
-Once you save the file, you can sync the file content with the knob by clicking the **Send code to Kno**b button.
+Once you save the file, you can sync the file content with the knob by clicking the "Send code to Knob" button.
+To use the `knobChanged`, type its name into the input dialog when creatin a new knob.

-If you change a node's name in Nuke, you'll need to sync the node's name by clicking the Sync Nodes button which can be found in the panel's top right corner.
+If you change a node's name in Nuke, you'll need to sync it with the panel by clicking the Sync Nodes button which can be found in the panel's top right corner.

 ### 1.5.2.
 Known Issues and Limitations